fauzihalabe/node-provably-fair/README.md

 const provablyFair = new ProvablyFair();
 ```

-### 2. "Generate Provably Fair Random Numbers"
+### 2. Generate Provably Fair Random Numbers

-"This function generates a provably fair random number using blockchain data."
+This function generates a provably fair random number using blockchain data.

 #### `generateProvably(clientSeed, serverSeed?, secretSalt?, max?)`

-- "**clientSeed**: *(required)* A seed provided by the client to ensure their involvement in the generation process."
+- **clientSeed**: *(required)* A seed provided by the client to ensure their involvement in the generation process.
-- "**serverSeed**: *(optional)* A server-generated seed.
-If not provided, a new secure random seed will be generated."
+- **serverSeed**: *(optional)* A server-generated seed.
+If not provided, a new secure random seed will be generated.
-  - "*Why use a server seed?* Providing a unique server seed for each client ensures that results are not predictable.
-This adds an additional layer of security."
+  - *Why use a server seed?* Providing a unique server seed for each client ensures that results are not predictable.
+This adds an additional layer of security.
-- "**secretSalt**: *(optional)* A secret salt used to enhance security.
-If not provided, a new secure random salt will be generated."
+- **secretSalt**: *(optional)* A secret salt used to enhance security.
+If not provided, a new secure random salt will be generated.
-  - "*Why use a secret salt?* Using a unique salt ensures that even if the seeds are known, the result cannot be guessed without knowing the salt."
+  - *Why use a secret salt?* Using a unique salt ensures that even if the seeds are known, the result cannot be guessed without knowing the salt.
-- "**max**: *(optional, default: 10,000,000)* The maximum value for the random number generated."
+- **max**: *(optional, default: 10,000,000)* The maximum value for the random number generated.

 #### Example: